 - takeover - by way of acquisition or entering into a possession of stocks, other securities, shares or in any other way obtaining direct or indirect control over one or more undertakings by one or more undertakings;

 - creation by undertakings of one joint undertaking;

 - acquisition by the undertaking of a part of another undertaking's property (the entirety or part of the undertaking), if the turnover achieved by the property in any of the two financial years preceding the notification exceeds in the territory of the Republic of Poland, the equivalent of EUR 10,000,000.

 The President of the Office of Competition and Consumer Protection (UOKiK) must be informed about an intention of concentration in case where:

 - the combined worldwide turnover of undertakings participating in the concentration in the financial year preceding the year of the notification exceeds the equivalent of EUR 1 billion, or

 - the combined turnover of undertakings participating in the concentration in the territory of the Republic of Poland in the financial year preceding the year of the notification exceeds the equivalent of EUR 50 million.

-- links to the national and EU legal acts regarding concentration of undertakings in English can be find on website of Office of Competition and Consumer Protection
+- links to the national and EU legal acts regarding concentration of undertakings in English can be find on the website of Office of Competition and Consumer Protection

 If a concentration results in a significant restriction of competition in the market, in particular by the creation or strengthening of a dominant position, the President of the UOKiK can prohibit it.
 The Act on Competition and Consumer Protection (art.
 20) allows concentrations that limit competition if such a concentration leads to economic or technical development or has a positive effect on the economy.